Medium Difficult Bible Quiz about Bible Characters.

 A difficult Bible quiz about the Bible characters from Sunday School.

-Try passing this medium-difficult Bible quiz with answers about Bible people.
+Try passing this difficult Bible quiz with answers about Bible people.

 Peeking at these hard Bible questions is OK because we are all just trying to learn.